tweag/monad-bayes/docs/source/probprog.md

 # Monad-Bayes vs other libraries

-Monad-bayes is a universal probabilistic programming language, in the sense that you can express any computable distribution.
+Monad-bayes is a universal probabilistic programming system, in the sense that you can express any computable distribution.
 In this respect it differs from Stan, which focuses instead on handling inference on an important subset well.

 There is a variety of universal probabilistic programming libraries and/or languages, which include WebPPL, Gen, Pyro and Edward.